rwestlund/responsive-dialog/README.md

     - What text to use for the confirm button.
     - Default: `"Save"`

-## Mixins
+## CSS Properties

-- `--responsive-dialog-paper-dialog`
+- `--responsive-dialog-paper-dialog-width`
-    - Applied to the `paper-dialog` used on screens larger than `responsiveWidth`.
+    - Only applies to screens larger than `responsiveWidth`.
 You may want to set a certain width here, to prevent the dialog from dynamically growing.
+- `--responsive-dialog-toolbar-background-color`
+    - Applied to the top toolbar shown on mobile layouts.
-- `--responsive-dialog-toolbar`
+- `--responsive-dialog-toolbar-color`
     - Applied to the top toolbar shown on mobile layouts.

 ## API